samsquire/additive-guis/README.md

  # Interactive predicate join

 Imagine that you have a screenful of widgets, such as a mail client.
 On the left is a set of email folders.
 In the middle is a list of emails and below the list of emails is an email viewer.
 To render this in a React component, we could have Layout, FolderList, FolderItem, EmailList, EmailItem, EmailViewer React components.
-Each of these components has a render function that maps data to HTML elements via JSX.
+Each of these components has a render function that maps data (props) to HTML elements via JSX.
 As a power user, I want to extend this GUI to add a new feature.
 For example, I want to add a widget to the screen next to each email item in the email list.
 Imagine I want to insert an attachment icon if an email has an attachment.
 To introduce this widget in a traditional architecture, I would have to find the code for the gridview and add a column to the gridview.

-At this point, there are number of approaches for additive guis to be used here:
+There are a number of ways a declarative UI would allow changes online, while the GUI is running:

 * In a declarative additive GUI, I should be able to right click the email list view on the email list and a context menu would appear.
-I can click 'Insert rightOf'
+I can click 'Insert rightOf'.
+Then the interface goes into definition mode.

-* After selecting a source widget, I should be able to interrogate what context is available at this point in the GUI.
-Chances are there is a mapping operation on a collection with the source data.
+* After selecting a source widget, I should be able to interrogate what context is available at a point I selected.
+The context is the lists being mapped over.

- # Spreadsheets
+# How do I insert a widget in between a React managed render function?
+Do I need to update the JSX?

+ ## Spreadsheet editor

  Imagine an Spreadsheet like GUI were each cell is either data or a function.
 These functions are functions called from the render method of a React component.
 Their responsibility is to filter, select what is rendered in your GUI.

  # Example of a predicate join